xxxVincent-L/Web-crawler-related/README.md

     The DB manipulation is quite simple compared to java, so I just imitate the way I learn from another repository which name is traffic-video-analysis-system.
             ![image.png](https://s2.loli.net/2021/12/12/hHTDPubyZdRwapi.png)

+## Phase Ⅴ (Optional): Choose the semester

+   > It's optional for the final project and it remains some problems like you can't distinguish different semester's class in the db table.

+* **Regex**: It's unnecessary to use regex here actually, but for the purpose of self teach, whatever :)

+* **Annotation & debug**: It's vital in the whole procedure, "step by step"

 ---

 ### Reference: